-Make sure your Minecraft is of Windows 10 Edition which can be updated through the Microsoft Store, but not other editions such as Minecraft PE (Pocket Edition) which won’t update itself through Windows Store.
+First, make sure you have the Windows 10 Edition of Minecraft, which can be updated through the Microsoft Store.
+Other editions, such as Minecraft Pocket Edition, won’t update automatically through the Windows Store.

-- In the Store, click on the triple dotted icon at the top right corner and select Downloads and updates.
+- Click on the triple dotted icon at the top right corner of the Store and select Downloads and updates.

-After clicking the “Get updates” button, Microsoft Store will then check for and install the latest updates for each applications you have ever installed on your Windows 10 system through the store, including Minecraft for Windows 10.
+After clicking the “Get updates” button, the Microsoft Store will check for and install the latest updates for each application you’ve installed on your Windows 10 system through the store, including Minecraft for Windows 10.

-When all updates are installed, it will show a message that reads “You’re good to go“.
+When all updates are installed, a message will appear that reads “You’re good to go“.
 Your Minecraft for Windows 10 should now have the latest updates installed.

-If it doesn’t work, try to uninstall Minecraft for Windows 10 and reinstall it again (Doing so may lose your save games.
-Make sure to backup your save games before uninstalling.).
-You can uninstall Minecraft by going to the Settings app > Apps & features.
-Select Minecraft for Windows 10 from the list of apps and then click on Uninstall.
-To reinstall it, go back to the Microsoft Store.
-Search for “Minecraft for Windows 10”, and click on the Get button.
-A fresh installation will guarantee that you get the latest version of Minecraft from Microsoft Store.
+If Minecraft fails to update, try uninstalling Minecraft for Windows 10 and reinstalling it.
+Caution: This may result in losing your saved games.
+Ensure you back up your save files before uninstalling.
+To uninstall Minecraft, navigate to Settings > Apps & Features.
+Select Minecraft for Windows from the list of apps, then click Uninstall.
+To reinstall, return to the Microsoft Store, search for “Minecraft for Windows 10,” and click the Get button.
+A fresh installation will ensure you obtain the latest version of Minecraft from the Microsoft Store.

 Minecraft not on the list of apps in MS Store

-If Minecraft Windows 10 is not even on the list of installed apps on your Microsoft Store, it probably means that you have other edition of Minecraft or that you installed Minecraft outside of Microsoft Store.
-If that’s the case and if you are sure that your Minecraft is of Windows 10 Edition, you can try to uninstall your current Minecraft (Warning: Doing so may lose your save games.
-Make sure to backup your save games before uninstalling), and reinstall it through Microsoft Store.
+If Minecraft Windows 10 Edition is missing from the list of installed apps in your Microsoft Store, it’s likely you have a different edition of Minecraft or installed it outside the Microsoft Store.
+If you’re certain you have the Windows 10 Edition, try uninstalling your current Minecraft version (Warning: This may result in losing your saved games.
+Ensure you back up your save files before uninstalling) and reinstalling it through the Microsoft Store.

 When I update Minecraft, I receive “Try that again, Something went wrong” error

-If you receive error message upon trying to update with error code 0x80070490, since the error code is relating to Windows Update error, make sure that your Windows 10 is up to date.
-To check for updates, go to start menu, search for and open Windows Update settings.
-Click on the Check for updates button to check for latest available Windows updates.
-After updating your Windows 10, try to update your Minecraft for Windows 10 again.
+If you encounter an error message with error code 0x80070490 when trying to update Minecraft, this code relates to a Windows Update error.
+Ensure your Windows 10 is up-to-date by going to the Start menu, searching for, and opening the Windows Update settings.
+Click the Check for updates button to search for the latest available Windows updates.
+After updating Windows 10, attempt to update Minecraft for Windows 10 again.

-If nothing else works, you may want to contact Minecraft customer support to ask for help.
-Alternatively, as a temporary solution, you may want to try running Minecraft through an Android emulator such as Andyroid or Bluestacks on your Windows 10 PC.
+If all else fails, consider contacting Minecraft customer support for assistance.
+Alternatively, as a temporary solution, try running Minecraft using an Android emulator like Andyroid or Bluestacks on your Windows 10 PC.